Basic First Aid Instructions

 Dealing with severe emergencies is beyond the scope of this page.
 If you are going camping off the beaten track, it's a good idea to take a first aid training course that includes CPR (Cardio-Pulmonary Resuscitation) training and basic first aid instructions.

-You probably will never need the CPR training - but wouldn't it be a comfort knowing that in case of a real emergency you could sustain life until help arrived?
+You will probably never need the CPR training - but wouldn't it be a comfort knowing that in case of a real emergency you could sustain life until help arrived?

 Memorize these symptoms!